 Goal 1: Conduct high-quality, multidisciplinary, practice-changing clinical trials in urogenital* cancers

-We also prioritize the involvement of junior researchers from all disciplines.
-ANZUP encourages their participation by inviting them to attend our events and workshops, including the Best of GU meetings, Rapid Fire symposium, MDT Masterclasses, and Idea Generation Workshops.
+We also prioritise the involvement of junior researchers from all disciplines.
+ANZUP encourages their participation by inviting them to attend our events and workshops, including the Best of GU meetings, Rapid Fire symposium, MDT Masterclasses, and Ideas Generation Workshops.
 By providing these opportunities, we aim to foster the growth and contributions of the next generation of researchers.

 Regular analysis and reporting take place within each subcommittee, covering concepts submitted, trials in development, ongoing trials, and the pipeline.
-These updates are shared during quarterly meetings, conducted face-to-face whenever possible or via Zoom.
+These updates are shared during quarterly meetings, conducted face-to-face and via Zoom.

-The Idea Generation Workshops, run across each of the five cancers ANZUP represents, and all subcommittee members are encouraged to use these events to submit, consider and review new concepts.
+The Ideas Generation Workshops, run across each of the five cancers ANZUP represents, and all subcommittee members are encouraged to use these events to submit, consider and review new concepts.

-ANZUP actively collaborates with international partners involved in the ENZAMET and ENZARAD trials, organizing a biannual International Trials Steering Committee meeting.
+ANZUP actively collaborates with international partners involved in the ENZAMET and ENZARAD trials, organising a biannual International Trial Steering Committee meeting.
 This meeting, facilitated by ANZUP, serves as a platform for building and maintaining relationships with the international clinical trial community.
 It also enables the analysis of the genitourinary clinical trials landscape, identification of research gaps, and consideration of new concepts.